erde-lang/erde/README.md

 ## Similar Projects

-There is a comprehensive list of [languages that compile to Lua](https://github.com/hengestone/lua-languages), but the following are some such languages that Erde took inspiration from.
+There is a comprehensive list of [languages that compile to Lua](https://github.com/hengestone/lua-languages), but the following are some languages that Erde took inspiration from:

 - [moonscript](https://moonscript.org): A programmer friendly language that compiles into Lua
 - [fennel](https://fennel-lang.org): A lisp that compiles to Lua